Ryael/avarice/README.md

 The `Position` class is a simple data structure for handling 2D positional information.
 It contains `x` and `y` coordinates as integers, and has methods to handle addition, in place addition, and comparison to another `Position` object.

+The `Room` class stores information about the various rooms on the map.
+The `pos` attribute contains a `Position` object to mark the location of the room in the game world, `name` stores the name of the room as a string, `intro` is a list of strings describing in detail the room when it is first visited, `desc` is a list of strings describing the room on subsequent visits, `inventory` holds the interactable objects within the room and defaults to an empty `Inventory` instance, and the `visited` attribute denotes whether or not a room has been visited and defaults to `False`.
+The `introduction()` and `description()` make use of helper functions from the `helper.py` module to build a nameplate, the relevant description, and a list of interactable objects in the rooom, and returns all of that as a string. `room_items()` is used to return a string of item names from the room's `inventory`, formatted as uppercase and using the `inflect` module to join together the list of names correctly as a string. `remove_item()` is a shortcut to the room's `inventory.remove()` method.

 ### Map Design

 The world and the map of the facility began as a x, y coorindate plane and was structured as a 2D list or a list of lists.
 The x-plane represents the horizontal position of rooms and the y-plane represents the vertical position of rooms.